exakat/exakat-ce/README.md

 ### Quick installation

 Copy-paste the following code in your terminal.
-This was tester on OSX and Linux-debian.
+This was tested on OSX and Linux-debian.

 ```bash
 mkdir exakat